ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 export class PrefixedJsonMap extends SimpleJsonMap {
     // Warning: (ae-forgotten-export) The symbol "MapOrRecord" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ISimpleJsonMapOptions" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected constructor(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected constructor(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createPrefixed(prefix: string, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static createPrefixed(prefix: string, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
     // Warning: (ae-forgotten-export) The symbol "IKeyPrefixOptions" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createPrefixed(prefixOptions: IKeyPrefixOptions, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static createPrefixed(prefixOptions: IKeyPrefixOptions, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "PrefixKeyPolicy"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IKeyPrefixOptions"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IKeyPrefixOptions"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "ReferenceMapKeyPolicy"
     //
     // @internal
     protected static _toPolicy(prefixOptions: string | IKeyPrefixOptions): ReferenceMapKeyPolicy<JsonValue>;